johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 5. All signing parties MUST be able to contribute to the CDS and CDNSKEY RRsets in the zone.

-6. All signing parties MUST be able to perform multi-signer key rollovers (ZSK/KSK/CSK).
+6. All signing parties MUST be able to perform multi-signer-aware key rollovers (ZSK/KSK/CSK).

    TODO: Specify what a multi-signer key rollover is.